dtcenter/ufs-case-studies/docs/source/2018Michael.rst

       crontab Michael.crontab
   .. group-tab:: SRW.v1.0

-    The case runs are initialized at 00z Oct 09, 2018 with 90 hours forecasting.
+    The case was initialized at 00z Oct 09, 2018 and forecast out to 90 hours.
 The app uses ``config.sh`` to define the runtime settings.
 The settings that need to be modified to set up the first cycle, last cycle, cycle hour, and fcst length are listed below.

     .. code-block:: bash